RandyGaul/cute_framework/docs/topics/data_structures.md

 !> **Important Note** The `get` function will return by value.
 If a particular key does not exist the returned value is simply a zero'd out element.
 If instead you want to know if a particular element was found or not, use `try_get` to return a pointer to an element. `NULL` is returned if a particular key is not found.

 !> **Important Note** Since the table itself grows dynamically, values _may not_ store pointers to themselves or other values.
-All values are stored as POD (plain-old data), and will be `memcpy`'d or `realloc`'d around as necessary.
+All values are stored as [plain old data (POD)](https://stackoverflow.com/questions/146452/what-are-pod-types-in-c), as their location in memory will get shuffled around internally as the map grows.

 ## Linked List

 The [`Linked List API`](https://randygaul.github.io/cute_framework/#/api_reference?id=list) in C++ implements a [doubly-linked list](https://en.wikipedia.org/wiki/Doubly_linked_list).
-Lniked lists have really fallen out of favor in recent years due to advancements in hardware, but, are still sometimes quite useful for keeping lists of objects.
+Linked lists have really fallen out of favor in recent years due to advancements in hardware, but, are still sometimes quite useful for keeping lists of objects.

 For example, an [LRU cache](https://leetcode.com/problems/lru-cache/) can be implement with a linked list.
 Usually linked lists are used nowadays to implement other data structures or algorithms, mainly when constant-time list insertion/removal is top priority.
 CF's linked lists are intrusive, meaning the nodes of a list live within other structs.
 Macros are used to convert from pointers to structs to a node, or from a pointer to node to the host struct.